-The proposed installation, operations, maintenance and decommissioning schedule (indicative) for the Project is shown in Appendix A. The anticipated date of installation of the M100P and its associated mooring system is the beginning of April 2020.
-The operational period of the test is anticipated to last up to the end of September 2020.
-To allow some contingency in the programme, the marine licence application will cover the period until December 2020.
+The proposed installation, operations, maintenance and decommissioning schedule (indicative) for the Project is shown in Appendix A. The anticipated date of installation of the M100P and its associated mooring system is the beginning of April 2022.
+The operational period of the test is anticipated to last up to the end of September 2022.
+To allow some contingency in the programme, the marine licence application will cover the period until the end of December 2022.
 Thereafter, all equipment will be completely removed from site.